 In the text that follows, we will explore how we know that the graph of a function like which is the blue curve on the graph above, can be described as a translation of the graph of the green curve above:

-Many students seem puzzled by function notation well after it has been introduced, and ask “why can’t we just write instead of ?”.
+Many people seem puzzled by function notation well after it has been introduced, and ask “why can’t we just write instead of ?”.
 To motivate the use of function notation and improve understanding, I advocate using multi-variable functions instead of single-variable functions in introducing this notation.
 My introduction usually proceeds something like this:

 Suppose you are talking to a friend over the telephone, and they have a piece of paper in front of them on which they have drawn a circle using a ruler and a compass.
 You need the clearest, most concise instructions possible so that you can exactly duplicate the appearance of the paper your friend has… your circle must be exactly the same size as theirs, and in the exact same location on the piece of paper.
 What information do you need in order to be able to do this?

 For the size of the circle, either the radius or the diameter will work nicely (most students come up with this answer quickly).
 If you are using a compass to draw the circle, the radius will probably be more convenient.
 However, the radius alone does not tell you where to locate the circle on the paper.
-What aspect of a circle will do the best job of Continue reading Function Notation
+What aspect of a circle will do the best job of telling you where it is located (this question is often challenging for students to answer initially)?